ClaudiuChelcea/Cube-Dodge-pygame/README.md

 # Chelcea Claudiu-Marian
 # Contact at: chelceaclaudiu01@gmail.com

-This repository is for the Introduction In Informatics Course from the faculty.
+This is a repository for the Introduction In Informatics Course at the Faculty of Automatic Control and Computer Science from University Politehnica Bucharest.